Cascading/cascading.compatibility/README.md

 This project will test the binary compatibility of Cascading with differing releases of an underlying platform.

-Cascading 2.0 is current built and published against Apache Hadoop 1.0.x.
+Cascading 2.1 is currently built and published against Apache Hadoop 1.0.x.
 So is fully tested with that Apache release.

 This suite allows other distributions to be verified as being compatible with the current Cascading release as available through Maven and through other tools apart of the [Cascading ecosystem](http://www.cascading.org/extensions/).